Linkage disequilibrium: LD as a covariance or correlation of frequencies

 This LD measure was introduced by Sewall Wright and its use popularised by Hill and Robertson.

 LD for diploid frequencies

 The above LD theory is based on haploid frequencies.
 In practice, direct observation of such frequencies is rarely possible, since in most species of interest only diploid genotypes can be observed.
 Assumptions need to be made to infer haploid frequencies.

 A different approach to estimating LD from diploid frequencies is to calculate the covariance and correlation of frequencies, just as for haploid frequencies.
-In this calculation, the covariance is analogous to "Burrows' composite LD measure".
+Gao et al show that the diploid covariance is the same as "Burrows' composite LD measure".
 The table below shows x and y values for diploid genotypes.
 It also shows the expected frequencies on the assumption of random mating.